-404.4.10 Toilet rooms.
-Where it is technically infeasible to alter existing toilet and bathing rooms to be accessible, an accessible family or assisted-use toilet or bathing room constructed in accordance with Section 1109.2.1 of the VCC is permitted.
-The family or assisted-use toilet or bathing room shall be located on the same floor and in the same area as the existing toilet or bathing rooms.
-At the inaccessible toilet and bathing rooms, provide directional signs indicating the location of the nearest family or assisted-use toilet room or bathing room.
+404.4.10 Toilet and bathing rooms.
+Where it is technically infeasible to alter existing toilet and bathing rooms to be accessible, an accessible single-user or family or assisted-use toilet or bathing room constructed in accordance with Section 1109.2.1 of the VCC is permitted.
+The single-user or family or assisted-use toilet or bathing room shall be located on the same floor and in the same area as the existing toilet or bathing rooms.
+At the inaccessible toilet and bathing rooms, provide directional signs indicating the location of the nearest single-user or family or assisted-use toilet room or bathing room.
 These directional signs shall include the International Symbol of Accessibility and sign characters shall meet the visual character requirements in accordance with ICC A117.1.

-404.4.11 Dressing, fitting and locker rooms.
+- [404.4.10.1 Additional toilet and bathing facilities.
+In assembly and mercantile occupancies, where additional toilet fixtures are added, not fewer than one accessible family or assisted-use toilet room shall be provided where required by Section 1109.2.1 of the International Building Code.
+In recreational facilities, where additional bathing rooms are being added, not fewer than one family or assisted-use bathing room shall be provided where required by Section 1109.2.1 of the International Building Code.] - 404.4.11 Dressing, fitting and locker rooms.
 Where it is technically infeasible to provide accessible dressing, fitting or locker rooms at the same location as similar types of rooms, one accessible room on the same level shall be provided.
 Where separate-sex facilities are provided, accessible rooms for each sex shall be provided.
-Separate sex facilities are not required where only unisex rooms are provided.

-404.4.12 Fuel dispensers.
-Operable parts of replacement fuel dispensers shall be permitted to be 54 inches (1370 mm) maximum, measuring from the surface of the vehicular way where fuel dispensers are installed on existing curbs.
+Separate sex facilities are not required where only unisex rooms are provided. - 404.4.12 Fuel dispensers.
+Operable parts of replacement fuel dispensers shall be permitted to be 54 inches (1370 mm) maximum, measuring from the surface of the vehicular way where fuel dispensers are installed on existing curbs. - 404.4.13 Thresholds.

-404.4.13 Thresholds.
 The maximum height of thresholds at doorways shall be 3/4 inch (19.1 mm).
-Such thresholds shall have beveled edges on each side.

-404.4.14 Amusement rides.
-Where the structural or operational characteristics of an amusement ride are altered to the extent that the amusement ride's performance differs from that specified by the manufacturer or the original design, the amusement ride shall comply with requirements for new construction in Section 1110.4.8 of the VCC.

-404.4.15 Dining areas.
-An accessible route to raised or sunken dining areas or to outdoor seating areas is not required provided that the same services and décor are provided in an accessible space usable by any occupant and not restricted to use by people with a disability.

-K. Delete Section 404.5 of the IEBC.

-L. Change Section 405 to Historic Buildings.

-M. Change Section 405.1, including subsections, to read:

-405.1 General.
-These provisions shall apply to facilities designated as historic buildings or structures that undergo alterations or a change of occupancy, unless technically infeasible.
-Where compliance with the requirements for accessible routes, entrances or toilet rooms would threaten or destroy the historic significance of the facility, the alternative requirements of Sections 405.1.1 through 405.1.4 for that element shall be permitted.
+Such thresholds shall have beveled edges on each side. - 404.4.14 Amusement rides.
+Where the structural or operational characteristics of an amusement ride are altered to the extent that the amusement ride's performance differs from that specified by the manufacturer or the original design, the amusement ride shall comply with requirements for new construction in Section 1110.4.8 of the VCC. - 404.4.15 Dining areas.
+An accessible route to raised or sunken dining areas or to outdoor seating areas is not required provided that the same services and d%uFFFDcor are provided in an accessible space usable by any occupant and not restricted to use by people with a disability. - N. Delete Sections 404.2.1, 404.2.2, 404.2.3, 404.3.1 and 404.5 of the IEBC. - O. K. Change Section 405 to Historic Buildings. - P. L. Change Section 405.1, including subsections, to read: - 405.1 General.
+These provisions shall apply to facilities designated as historic buildings or structures that undergo alterations [or a change of occupancy,] unless technically infeasible.
+Where compliance with the requirements for accessible routes, entrances or toilet rooms would threaten or destroy the historic significance of the facility, the alternative requirements of Sections 405.1.1 through [405.1.4 405.1.5] for that element shall be permitted.

-Exception: Type B dwelling or sleeping units required by Section 1107 of the VCC are not required to be provided in historical buildings.
+[Exception: Type B dwelling or sleeping units required by Section 1107 of the VCC are not required to be provided in historical buildings.]